Welcome to RennTech.org Community, Guest

 - VIN Option Lookups (limited)

-JFP in PA replied to Raylev911's topic in 997-1 Series (Carrera, Carrera 4, Carrera 2S, Carrera 4S)It is on the side of the transmission, under the car.
+JFP in PA replied to Jbooker's topic in 997-1 Series (Carrera, Carrera 4, Carrera 2S, Carrera 4S)Most likely the SIA system, which is probably either dirty or the pump itself is on the way out.